The net worth of ‘Selling Sunset’ cast members that run into millions

 Lazkani is the most recent member of the cast on Selling Sunset and, as such, the team at The Oppenheim Group.
 Although new to the show and the company, Lazkani has experience in the field as she was already working in real estate for Rodeo Realty prior to her switch to Oppenheim.

 Born and raised in the UK, Lazkani has also worked in the oil and gas industry as a business strategist and solar analyst.
 Her husband is Jeff Lazkani, managing partner at brand response media agency Icon Media Direct.
-Both Chelsea Lazkani and her husband are reportedly worth USD 500,000 each (over INR 4 crore approx.).
+Both Chelsea Lazkani and her husband are reportedly worth USD 500,000 each.

 Watch the show here.